 - Repeat for the prescribed number of repetitions.

 - The bent-knee inverted rear delt row is a horizontal pulling exercise that targets the posterior parts of your shoulders and synergistically activates the muscles of your back and arms.

 - To target the posterior deltoids, make sure your elbows are out to the sides when pulling your chest up towards the bar.
 At the top of the motion, your elbows should be directly beside your shoulders.

 - Keep your back and neck neutral throughout the exercise.

 - Make the bent-knee inverted rear delt row more challenging by straightening your knees.
 On the other hand, make the exercise easier by setting the bar higher.

-- See also the inverted row and the barbell rear delt row.
+- See also the inverted row, the inverted rear delt row, and the barbell rear delt row.

 Bent-knee inverted rear dealt row video